-- Exhibitors are allowed up to 3 entries per class. - Prints must be a standard 4"x6" or 8"x10", which are considered an enlargement.
+- Exhibitors are allowed up to 3 entries per class. - The same photo is not eligible to be submitted in more than one class or category (i.e. the same print cannot be entered in Open Class Photography and in the Special Contest). - Prints must be a standard 4"x6" or 8"x10", which are considered an enlargement.
 All prints are to be mounted across the narrow dimension (portrait layout not landscape) of 11"x121⁄2" white studio mount board or heavy weight poster board.
 Photo studio board mount is available for purchase at the Extension Office.
 The top edge of the print must be 1" below the top of the mount.
 Side of the print must be equal distance from the two sides of the mount.